 Research and design

 As patients acclimate to telemedicine, remote care, and personal data sharing, new demands will arise.
-AI, connectivity, big data, and 3D printing will positively impact the product development process for many healthcare organizations.
+Digital transformation in the medical device industry will positively impact the product development process for many healthcare organizations.
 And as customer feedback and user testing data becomes more accessible, products will improve starting in the research and design stage.

 Manufacturers are historically early adopters of new technology to improve their manufacturing processes.
 A digital transformation of backoffice activities is long overdue for many of these companies.